 C. When no appeal is filed, an appeal denied, or after the appeal process is completed, the following notifications shall occur:

-1. A copy of the deliberations summary stating the final disposition shall be sent to the parties and the ACPE Executive Director, President and President-elect by the Process Chair, and if the respondent is a member of APC, to the APC ED.
+1. A copy of the deliberations summary stating the final disposition shall be sent to the parties and the ACPE Executive Director, Chair and Chair-elect by the Process Chair, and if the respondent is a member of APC, to the APC ED and designated officers.

 3. When the respondent is a dual member with APC, APC notification practices will also be followed.